Backup and restore

 In this section:

-The backup and restore does not include the database location because that is a clustered setting.
+If your File Director architecture includes a server database (2020.3 and earlier), the backup and restore does not include the database location because that is a clustered setting.
 For example, if you are connected to an external database and you perform a backup, it backs up the settings from there.
 If you restore a snapshot to an appliance pointing to its internal database, the configuration is restored to that.
 This is a useful mechanism to move from a single appliance a clustered appliance, or to restore a configuration to a spare database, for example.

 When you download an appliance snapshot, the following items are backed up in the snapshot file: